SargisYonan/uLAPack/README.md

 * Fit an nth degree polynomial - `ulapack_polyfit`
 * Decompose a matrix via Singular Value Decomposition (SVD) - `ulapack_svd`
 * Compute a score matrix via Principle Component Analysis (PCA) - `ulapack_pca`

+### Options
+Compile time options can be set in either the file `ulapack_options.h` or in a build/make system.
+The user of μLAPack can make the following considerations while using the library.

+#### Static Memory Allocation
+The user of this library has the option of only using static memory allocation.
+This option is most suitable in embedded environments that can not dynamically allocate memory because of safety concerns with calls to alloc and because of time critical requirements.
+The macro `ULAPACK_USE_STATIC_ALLOC` must be `#define`d at compile time in order to use the static memory allocation feature.
+The static allocation technique relies on using overhead memory in the static matrix memory allocation.
+Due to this technique, the maximum possible row and column dimensions of any matrix object must be explicitly defined at compile time via the macros: `ULAPACK_MAX_MATRIX_N_ROWS` and `ULAPACK_MAX_MATRIX_N_COLS`.
+Any matrix initialized after compile time can not exceed the dimensions defined by the macros, and an error will be returned upon initialization if this is attempted.

+#### Dynamic Memory Allocation
+Define `ULAPACK_USE_DYNAMIC_ALLOC` to specify using dynamic memory allocation for all objects.

+#### Choose Your Entry Container Type
+The user of this library has the option of setting the matrix/vector element data type to a desired type via the `ULAPACK_MATRIX_ENTRY_TYPE` `#define`.
+It is recommended that a primitive floating point type is used. `ULAPACK_MATRIX_ENTRY_TYPE` is set to `double` by default, and is `typedef`ed to `MatrixEntry_t` in the source code.
+`MINIMUM_THRESHOLD_TOLERANCE` defines the threshold floating point limit for a 0.

+#### Clear Upon Initialization
+All new matrix/vector objects made can be initialized to zeros if `ULAPACK_INITIALIZE_MEMORY` is defined at compile time.

+#### Matrix Inversion Options
+Define `ULAPACK_INVERSE_VIA_LU` to use LU decomposition for matrix inversions.

+#### Allocator/Freer Options
+If dynamic memory allocation is used, the memory allocator and freer can be configured via the macros `ULAPACK_ALLOC` and `ULAPACK_FREE`.

 ### Unit Tests
 μLAPack was developed using test-driven practices.
 The unit tests and `Makefile` for building and running the unit tests are in the `test/` directory.
 To test static memory allocation run `make ulapack_test_static`.
 To unit test the dynamically allocated methods, run `make ulapack_test_dynamic`.
 To run both tests, use `make`. `valgrind ./ulapack_test_dynamic` returns no memory leaks while using dynamic memory allocation.